ADHD is a brain disorder that is present from birth or develops shortly after birth.

 Causes of ADHD

 ADHD has no known single specific cause, but genetic (inherited) factors are often present.
 Research indicates that ADHD likely involves abnormalities in neurotransmitters (substances that transmit nerve impulses within the brain).
-Some other risk factors include low birth weight (under 3 pounds [1500 grams]), head injury, brain infection, iron deficiency, obstructive sleep apnea Obstructive sleep apnea in children Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , and lead exposure, as well as exposure to alcohol, tobacco, or cocaine before birth.
+Some other risk factors include low birth weight (under 3 pounds [1500 grams]), head injury, brain infection, iron deficiency, obstructive sleep apnea Obstructive sleep apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , and lead exposure, as well as exposure to alcohol, tobacco, or cocaine before birth.
 ADHD also is associated with traumatic events during childhood, for example, violence, abuse, or neglect.

 Some people have raised concerns about whether food additives and sugar may cause ADHD.
 Although some children seem to become overactive or impulsive after eating foods containing sugar, studies have confirmed that the brain differences that lead to ADHD are present at birth and that food and environmental factors do not cause the disorder.